 Waveform plays well with most VSTs, so add away!
 That’s probably the way it was meant to be used anyway.
 It’s nice to have a selection of built-in effects and instruments, but we all like being able to play with our favorite plugins, am I right?

-If you’ve never tried it before, Waveform is certainly worth a look.
+If you’ve never tried it before, Waveform is certainly worth a look; it really is one of the best free DAWs right now.

 Cakewalk By BandLab